smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Subscribe_to_VehicleData.md

 6. SDL receives succussful response from HMI
 7. SDL stores the param in list internally
 8. SDL transfers response to mobile application
-9. Any change on vehicle data happens on HMI
+9. Any change on VehicleData happens on HMI

 _Expected:_